Why should I submit to Mirror Mountain?

 Film submissions of any length are free if your film was shot and/or edited within 125 km of Ottawa.
 You may be asked to provide documentation supporting your claim.

 Film submissions of any length are free if you directed a film that was officially selected to screen at a previous edition of Mirror Mountain.

 Please read all of the rules carefully before submitting.

 Mirror Mountain accepts any genre of film, including drama, comedy, documentary, animation, thriller, horror, sci-fi, fantasy, musical, dance, poetry/spoken word, experimental, music video, cult and more.

-The festival welcomes submissions from diverse filmmakers from all backgrounds, including but not limited to, lesbian, gay, bisexual, transgender, queer, two-spirited and non-binary filmmakers, Indigenous and First Nations filmmakers, persons with disabilities, and diasporic and transcultural filmmakers.
+The festival welcomes submissions from diverse filmmakers from all backgrounds, including but not limited to, lesbian, gay, bisexual, transgender, queer, two-spirited and non-binary filmmakers, POC and Indigenous filmmakers, persons with disabilities, and diasporic and transcultural filmmakers.

-Submissions are reviewed by a volunteer jury of experienced filmmakers arts and culture professionals.
+Submissions are reviewed by a volunteer jury of experienced filmmakers and local arts and culture professionals.
 Visit our About page for more information.

 – Submission fees are non-refundable.

 – Waivers or discounts on submission fees are not offered.

 – Films may originate from anywhere in the world.